 Patients, carers, and the public are essential to our work.
 You are our greatest strength and we could not do our work without your help.
 Involving you in our work is one of our key aims.

-There are many ways you can join in this effort, you can find out more here.
+Read about the many ways you can join in this effort.

 Who can take part in research?